As signature collection ends, California heads toward recall

 The announcement Monday that Newsom was beginning to raise money to defend his seat seemed to confirm that he believes organizers behind the recall have collected sufficient petition signatures to place the proposal on the ballot.

-Still, a series of bureaucratic checkpoints must be cleared before the secretary of state’s office determines that the requirements for scheduling a recall election have been satisfied.
+But a series of bureaucratic checkpoints must be cleared before the secretary of state’s office determines that the requirements for scheduling a recall election have been satisfied.
 The agency is headed by Shirley Weber, a former Democratic legislator Newsom appointed in December.

 Recall supporters are required to submit nearly 1.5 million signatures to place the proposal before voters.

-Organizers say they have collected more than 2 million signatures since starting in June.
+Organizers say they have collected more than 2 million signatures since June.
 Collections surged in the fall and winter as anger intensified about Newsom’s handling of the pandemic.
+So far, more than 80% of the signatures turned in have been validated.

-Newsom and his Democratic allies have cast the recall attempt as a politically driven power grab.
-He tweeted Monday that he won’t be distracted by a “partisan” recall attempt “but I will fight it.”
+Newsom and his Democratic allies have cast the recall attempt as a politically driven power grab and in appearances on national news programs Monday and Tuesday, he tried to tie the recall to extremist groups.

-Wednesday marks the cutoff for organizers to submit signatures to county election officials, who have until April 29 to verify the authenticity and notify the secretary of state with the results.
+Wednesday marks the cutoff for organizers to submit signatures to county election officials, who have until April 29 to verify their authenticity and notify the secretary of state with the results.

 However, given the various legal hoops that must be cleared, it could take until September before an election date is scheduled, which strategists on both sides expect to be set for later this fall, perhaps November.

-Recall organizers believe the Newsom and leaders in the Democratic-run Legislature will do everything possible to delay the election, hoping that his fortunes turn as virus cases fall, vaccinations increase and schools and businesses reopen.
+Recall organizers believe Newsom and leaders in the Democratic-run Legislature will do everything possible to delay the election, hoping that his fortunes turn as virus cases fall, vaccinations increase and schools and businesses reopen.

 “They can’t win at the ballot box.
-The only way they can win is to delay the system and delay the process,” said recall senior adviser Randy Economy, who is confident recall supporters will surpass the required signature threshold.
+The only way they can win is to delay the system and delay the process,” said recall senior adviser Randy Economy.

 The fate of a potential recall election will be decided behind closed doors, where election officials across the state have spent months assessing the validity of petition signatures.

 When questions arise about a signature, the benefit of the doubt falls to the voter.
 Political affiliation and race cannot be considered.
-An exact match is not required – “similar characteristics” in the writing are sufficient when comparing the petition signature with those in election records.
+An exact signature match is not required — “similar characteristics” in the writing are sufficient when comparing the petition signature with those in election records.

 In trying to weed out a phony, reviewers can consider the slant of the writing and how letters are shaped and spaced.
 But they also must take into account possible explanations for any discrepancy.